 - What trends in our industry and market are we facing?

-An example of a qualitative goal could be – improve the way our website converts visitors so they have a better experience and we convert more leads from our website.
+An example of a qualitative goal could be improving the way our website converts visitors so they have a better experience.

-An example of a quantitative goal – improve lead conversion on our website from 4% to 6% to get 50 new qualified leads each month.
+An example of a quantitative goal is improving lead conversion on your website by a certain percentage and producing a certain number of leads each month.

 Looking at your marketing goals from both qualitative and quantitative angles will serve as your compass.